dart-lang/site-www/src/overview.md

 illustration of the targets supported by Dart">

-In addition, [Flutter](https://flutter.dev) provides tooling and UI libraries to build UI that runs on iOS, Android, macOS, Windows and Linux.
+In addition, [Flutter](https://flutter.dev) provides tooling and UI libraries to build UI that runs on iOS, Android, macOS, Windows, and Linux.

 ## Learning Dart